 In this modern day and age, the world is full of harmful substances from the food we eat to the household products we use every day.
 And when it comes to safety, the regulations are pretty weak.
 In fact, the U.S. Environmental Protection Agency only requires companies to list ingredients that are active disinfectants or potentially harmful.
+Making your own natural disinfectant spray is just one small way we can make a change.

 Not only can these products be dangerous, but they can also be very expensive.
 Over the years we’ve transitioned our home to store-bought cruelty-free and “green” cleaners, but these come with an even higher price tag.
 What you may not realize is that you most likely have all of the products you would need to keep your house clean hiding in your pantry and medicine cabinet!